readonlylink/readonlylink-books/zguide/src/preface.md

 work.
 So it was exciting to get an email from Bill Lubanovic in January 2012 introducing me to his editor, Andy Oram, at O'Reilly, suggesting a ZeroMQ book.
 Of course!
 Where do I sign?
 How much do I have to pay?
-Oh, I //get money// for this?
+Oh, I _get money_ for this?
 All I have to do is finish it?

 Of course as soon as O'Reilly announced a ZeroMQ book, other